browserengineering/book/book/invalidation.md

 fields.
 This means every execution of this line of code creates an identical object.

-Because `DocumentLayout` construction has no dependencies that can change, we only need to do it once.
+Because the `DocumentLayout` is constructed the same way each time, we only need to do it once.
 Let's move that one line of code from `render` to `load`:

 ``` {.python}
 class Frame: